 Modern empirical research suggests that religious people consistently enjoy greater satisfaction with their lives than others.
 It is no wonder that people protect their irrational beliefs and attitudes toward criticism and cling to them if counter arguments should have seeped through their defenses.

-6. The Media Manipulate
+6. The media manipulate

 For the majority of voters, the decision on which candidate to vote for is a kind of intellectual left-hand work; it is not something that they give many and deep thoughts - and therefore they are easily influenced by the media that have more specific ideas about what they should think.